tc09-brcm-social/cadirMgmt/samples/README.md

 	* created by the base example.
 * defrouter -- to obtain the JSON object of the default Router DSA
 	* created by the base example.
+* registrar -- to register an dxagent on the registrar environment
+	* When there are multiple dxagent machines,
+	* registering them on this same environment will make dxagent
+	* connectivity information available for other environments.